mcole22266/pythonTutorial/InteractiveProgramming/Lab1/README.md

 print('Hello {}!'.format(name))
 ```

-Go ahead and create the above code in Atom, save it as `hello.py` and then run it in
+Go ahead and create the above code in your preferred text editor, save it as `hello_yourname.py` and then run it in
-GitBash by typing `python hello.py`.
+GitBash by typing `python hello_yourname.py`.

 Notice that the `input` function acts very similarly to the `print` function except it
 allows a user to type something which is then saved into whatever variable you like